 There are no heroes, or villains, there are only survivors… There are only vicious cycles human beings find themselves trapped in, because of war.
 In this cycle of events the conquered and oppressed fight to be free, only to become the oppressor.
 In this never-ending cycle of senseless death everyone gets to taste and endure the horrors of war at least once.

-The world has been living a lie for so long now, that it believes that there was an upside, or justification for Imperialism and all of the damage that its survivors now are forced to live with.
+The world has been living a lie for so long now, that it believes that there was an upside, or justification for Imperialism and all the damage that its survivors now are forced to live with.

-I do not understand why people keep expressing shock at all of the hatred in the world.
+I do not understand why people keep expressing shock at all the hatred in the world.
 I wonder how anyone could think that the state of the world could possibly be any different.
 Everything that we can piece together about human nature proves that human beings have always believed that it is okay to: